gristlekinginc/metsci-site-v2/src/pages/terms-of-service.md

 ---

 Have questions?
-Email us at [support@meteoscientific.com](mailto:support@meteoscientific.com) and we’ll get back to you.
+Contact us via the [Contact page](/contact) and we’ll get back to you.